Tucked away in the lush mountainous region of eastern Bali lies Sidemen.

 Explore one of the many temples near Sidemen Bali

 Besakih Temple lies just 16 km north of Sidemen.
 It’s known as the Mother Temple of Bali and is an extremely important temple in the Hindu religion.
 Entrance is 60 000 IDR per person and it’s an excursion that can be easily added to your Sidemen itinerary.

-If you’re up to driving further, Lempuyang Temple is arguably one of the most photographed temples in Bali, thanks to its gorgeous gates which look on to Mount Agung in the distance.
+If you’re keen to drive further, Lempuyang Temple is arguably one of the most photographed temples in Bali, thanks to its gorgeous gates which look on to Mount Agung in the distance.